-During his time as Controller, Mr. Rosenfield has worked with policymakers on a number of initiatives to improve management of the City’s finances.
+In his time as Controller, Ben has worked with policymakers on a number of initiatives.
 He has supported the development of voter-approved ballot measures to revise the City’s financial planning processes, shift the City to a two-year budget, and better manage retiree pension and healthcare costs.
 He supervised the development of complex financings required to expand the City's Moscone Convention Center, complete construction of the Transbay Transit Center, and restructure the Asian Art Museum’s strained debt portfolio.
-During his term, the Controller’s Office has replaced the City’s legacy payroll & benefits systems and is underway with the replacement and modernization of the City’s financial and procurement systems.
-He has participated in the preparation and review of the last twenty City operating budgets during his career with the City.
+During his term, the Controller’s Office has updated the City’s legacy payroll and benefits systems, modernized the City’s financial and procurement systems, and implemented a new property tax system.

 Ben lives in the City with his wife Vivien and two young daughters, Sofia and Lilah.

 Todd Rydstrom, Deputy Controller

 Increasing governmental efficiency and solving public problems are two of the key factors that motivated Todd toward a career in the public sector.